Sunday, September 26, 2021

 For your own safety you are strongly encouraged to complete the medical form on the back of the bib.
 This is very important as the information will help the organisers provide appropriate help in case of an emergency.
 You must wear your bib number on your chest.

 You can transfer your bib number to someone else by logging into your account and following the steps.
 Click here for the step-by-step plan for transferring your bib numer.
-If you transfer your bib number after August 22, your name will still be visible on the startnumber, because it has already been printed.
+If you transfer your bib number after August 22, your name will still be visible on the bib number, because it has already been printed.
+The bib number will be sent to the address of the original entrant, so you are responsible for the transfer of your bib number.

 You can change the distance if the desired distance is not yet sold out.
 You can change to a higher distance with the condition that the difference in price is paid.
 If you change to a lower distance, there will be no refund of the registration fee (or an part of it).